 My Profile allows STS users to submit their user preferences such as:

 The STS user has the flexibility to update their user preferences as needed.
 User information is confidential and secure.

 To complete your My Profile, call My Support at 1-877-787-1989.

 My E-Mail Set-Up

 STS users may tire and speech may become more difficult during long calls.
 In order to speed up the set-up of the call, Minnesota Relay offers My E-Mail Set-up.
 STS users can e-mail call instructions or information 2 to 24 hours prior to the call.
 This can include information such as the number to be dialed, the name of the person being called, the subject of the call, any special instructions, or anything that makes it easier for the STS user to complete the call.
-This feature cannot be used to request a specific CA, schedule a STS call, or in lieu of placing a live call.
+This feature cannot be used to request a specific communications assistant, schedule a STS call, or in lieu of placing a live call.

 Before you use My E-mail Set Up, it is important to call My Support (1-877-787-1989).
 The customer service representative will fill out your profile, such as your name, address, username, password, and other information.
 When your customer profile is completed, you are ready to use My Email Set Up.